How is a herniated disc treated? Nonsurgical and surgical approaches

 You should always consult with your primary care doctor to develop a course of treatment that is best for your specific situation and diagnosis.

-Surgical treatments for herniated discs
+Surgical treatments for a herniated disc

 Laser Spine Institute